AMDB900/Khan-Rubix-A-Private-Key-Encryption-Project-234Project/README.md

 The program comes with zero dependencies as all come pre-compiled with the executable. \
 Refer to [Executable Installation](#executable-installation) for downloading the executable. \
 Refer to [Project Usage](#project-usage) for installing the source code to your machine. \
-All source code is located in the /src folder while all test files are located in Test_files. \
+All source code is located in the /src folder while all test files are located in Test_files.
+## Further Instructions for Highly Technical Users to Customize the Program.<a name="hightech"></a>
 For compilation of source code, do the following:
 - Install Pyinstaller:
 ```